-We frequently visit Washington, D.C. for work, so we’ve gotten to know America’s capital well.
-The famed Smithsonian is actually 19 different museums and galleries, and along with the National Zoological Park, they comprise the largest collection of free museums in the world.
-Many of the most important historical US artifacts are clustered in free museums and galleries along the National Mall, between the US Capitol Building and the Washington Monument.
-Here’s advice on how to experience the best of Washington, DC for free!
+We currently live in the Washington, DC area, and have come to know the US capital well.
+The famed Smithsonian includes 21 different museums and galleries, and along with the National Zoological Park, comprises the largest collection of free museums in the world.
+Many of the most important US artifacts are clustered in free museums and galleries along the National Mall, between the US Capitol Building and the Washington Monument.
+Here’s tips on how to experience the best of Washington, DC for free!

 Free tours of the beautiful US Capitol building are available Monday through Saturday via the US Capitol Visitor’s Center.
 You can also organize a tour through your House representative or Senator’s office.
 It’s good PR for them and free for you, so if you know when you’re going, utilize this!
 Tours of the Capitol building are not available on Sundays, so plan accordingly!